automatecloud/dsc_collection/README.md

 The module configures the following:
 * Makes sure the Windows Update Service is up and running
-* Makes sure the Windows Management Framework and PowerShell v5 - Preview is installed
+* Makes sure the Windows Management Framework and PowerShell v5 - Preview is installed.
+Implemented workaround for chocolatey via custom fact chocolatey_packages
 * Configures the LCM refresh_mode as Disabled.
 * Reboots after installation and configurations
+* creates a new custom fact chocolatey_packages with informations about the installed packages via chocolatey.

 ### Beginning with dsc_collection